We're here to help!

 What Schools Use the Coalition Application, and How is The Coalition Application Different From Common App?

 The Coalition is comprised of over 150 colleges and universities throughout the United States.
 All of the Ivies — as well as Vanderbilt, Rice, Duke, Notre Dame, University of North Carolina (Chapel Hill), Johns Hopkins, Stanford and other top schools — are part of The Coalition.
 State schools such as the University of Washington, University of Florida, University of Michigan, University of Georgia and Ohio State University are also members.
 Small liberal arts colleges like Wesleyan, Vassar and Wellesley are members, too.
-To view a complete list of participating schools, click here.
+Here is a complete list of participating schools/members.
 (It’s also worth noting that most of the schools on the Coalition App are also on the Common App, so feel free to use whichever one you prefer.)

 While the Coalition Application and the Common App are similar, some key differentiating factors set the two apart.
 For example, The Common App and The Coalition Application have distinct interfaces and resources, as well as slightly different essay prompts (more on that later).